LLM-SQL-Solver: Can LLMs Determine SQL Equivalence?: Background

-One may think these two queries are equivalent, since they both return results based on the condition that \textbf{qoh} from \textbf{Supply} table equals to the counts of records in the \textbf{Supply} table when \textbf{shipdate} is less than 10; however they are different in how they handle the subquery.
+\lstinputlisting[style=SQLStyle]{CountBug.m} One may think these two queries are equivalent, since they both return results based on the condition that \textbf{qoh} from \textbf{Supply} table equals to the counts of records in the \textbf{Supply} table when \textbf{shipdate} is less than 10; however they are different in how they handle the subquery.
 Suppose that there is a record $R$ in the \textit{Parts} table such that \textit{R.qoh} is zero and \textit{R.pnum} does not exist in the \textit{Supply} table.
 Then, Q1 will include record $R$ since \textit{R.qoh} is zero and selecting the count for \textit{R.pnum} from the \textit{Supply} table will also return zero.
 On the other hand, Q2 will not include record $R$ because the \textit{TEMP} result will not contain \textit{R.pnum}.

 Hence, real-world data systems need tools to avoid such pitfalls.
 While proving the semantic equivalency between two SQL queries has been proved to be undecidable~\cite{trahtenbrot1963impossibility, libkin2004elements, sagiv1980equivalences}, we believe LLMs may offer new opportunities to help data engineers in scrutinizing their SQL optimization logic and potentially identify flaws accordingly.
-For instance, when we present the COUNT BUG to ChatGPT, ChatGPT is able to correctly identify that these two SQL queries are not equivalent.
+For example, when we presented the COUNT BUG to ChatGPT, it was able to correctly identify that the two given SQL queries were not equivalent, effectively pointing out the underlying issue.
+Highlighting the potential of LLMs to complement traditional approaches by offering new insights.

 Moreover, in text-to-SQL generation, many natural language questions are inherently ambiguous~\cite{katsogiannis2023survey, Floratou2024NL2SQL}, and as a result, they can be interpreted and answered in multiple ways~\cite{min2020ambigqa}.
 From the user's perspective, different SQL queries that convey the same logical answer to a question may all be considered equivalent.
 However, the widely used \textit{execution match} metric, which expects a single correct SQL query, does not capture these ambiguities.
 Consequently, we are interested in exploring whether LLMs can be utilized to assess the quality of text-to-SQL generation.